 Reginal Liaison, Elmarie Parker, Elmarie.firstname.lastname@example.org

 Mission Specialist, Christina Cosby, Christina.firstname.lastname@example.org

-The Syria-Lebanon Mission Network is still in its formative stages.
-This network is one among more than 40 networks that connect Presbyterians who share a common mission interest.
+The Syria-Lebanon Partnership Network is one among more than 40 networks that connect Presbyterians who share a common mission interest.
 Most participants are involved in mission partnerships through congregations, presbyteries or synods.
 Network members come together to coordinate efforts, share best practices, and develop strategies.